• Skip to primary navigation

 This handy guide will give you a complete overview on How to Cook Pinto Beans using dried beans.
 These are flavorful, creamy, and seasoned simply so that they will pair with any of your favorite Mexican-inspired recipes.

-Once you learn How to Cook Pinto Beans using dried beans, you will have a hard time going back to canned beans.
+Once you learn How to Cook Dry Pinto Beans, you will have a hard time going back to canned beans.
 Sure, it takes a little extra time but the result speaks for itself.
 These pinto beans are creamy, flavorful, and make the perfect side dish to go with tacos, enchiladas, quesadillas, and more.

 Below you will find a complete guide on How to Cook Pinto Beans on the stovetop, Instant Pot, and slow cooker whether they are soaked or unsoaked.
 We’ll also give you instructions on how to cook your beans with onions, garlic, and a delicious blend of savory spices and we’ll answer your most frequently asked questions.

-If you are in a pinch, don’t feel guilty about using canned beans!
+Don’t feel guilty about using canned beans if you are in a pinch – we’ll show you how to cook pinto beans from a can!
 Sometimes time is not on your side, but you can still make them even more delicious using this recipe.
 Plus, whether they’re canned or dried, pinto beans are full of fiber, protein, and tons of vitamins and minerals.

 What to make with Pinto Beans